InteropEHRate-project/IRS-Server-Research-Data-Sharing/README.md

 To run the Central Node web portal, you need to go in "RDS/central node/login-upload/" and run the following command:

 #node index.js

+The file "RDS/central node/login-upload/config.js" contains the host and port values for the Central Node web portal. they can be changed if not suitable in the deploy machine.